robinovitch61/the-leo-zone/content/posts/tidal-cycles-setup.md

         - tidal
 ```

-This allows me to run `tmuxinator start music`, and 2 windows open up:
+This allows me to run `tmuxinator start music` and 2 windows open up:
-- a window for vim
+- a main window for vim
-- a split window running `sclang`, a "headless" version of SuperCollider, and `tidal`, the vim-tidal plugin script that
+- a hidden split window running `sclang`, a "headless" version of SuperCollider, and `tidal`, the vim-tidal plugin
-starts the Haskell interpreter with the tidal package
+script that starts the Haskell interpreter including the tidal package

 Finally, by adding the following configuration line to my `~/.vimrc`, I configure vim-tidal to send commands to the
 correct tmux socket and window + pane (the `tidal` pane):